Sexually Harassed at School? You May Have a Case

 Building a case against a school or school district can be a daunting task.
 One way a personal injury attorney approaches the task is by pointing out a pattern of abuse or by demonstrating that the school district knew about the threat the individual poses to students.
 The school acted negligently.

-If you are being harassed or otherwise mistreated in an illegal manner at school, you need to consult with an attorney.
+If you are being harassed in an illegal manner at school, you need to consult with an attorney.
 You may have a strong case against your school or an employee.

 The Cochran Firm of the Mid-South is one of the country’s largest personal injury law firms.
 We work one-on-one with our clients to ensure we can provide the best possible representation.
 We have access to a wide range of resources, ensuring you receive the best possible treatment and representation.
 Call our office today to discuss your legal options.